 In the second year there is further development of mechanics dealing with circular motion and oscillations, together with a detailed study of a powerful area of physics – that of fields: gravitational, electrical and magnetic.
 It is at this point that many ideas learnt on earlier course begin to tie up.
 We then move on to consider radioactivity and nuclear physics together with a study of heat and gases.
 The course concludes with a survey of the ‘big ideas’ in physics over the last 500 years, the discoveries that have had a profound influence on our understanding of the world, leading finally to an introduction to Einstein’s theory of Special Relativity.
 They will even learn how the famous equation E= mc² is derived and used.The final examinations are synoptic which means students must develop an overall view of the subject matter they have studied and understand how all the different topics are connected and interrelate.

-At GCSE we deliver Edexcel International GCSE in Physics in conjunction with the other science departments who work closely together on its delivery.
+At GCSE we deliver Edexcel International GCSE in Physics in conjunction with the other science departments who work closely together.
 This is a linear course with two end of year examination papers.
-Practical work, forming an integral part of the course will develop skills of planning, data analysis and evaluation which will be tested in these papers.
-There is however, no practical test, or internal assessment task to do.
+Practical work, forming an integral part of the course, will develop skills of planning, data analysis and evaluation which will be tested in these papers.
+There is however no practical test, or internal assessment task to do.

 Physics Departmental Features